WWXD/WorldWeb-XD/README.md

 # WorldWeb XD

 WorldWeb XD is a website maker written in PHP.
-It uses MySQL for Database storage, Smarty for its templates (might change), Font Awesome for the icons and jQuery.
+It uses MySQL for Database storage, Smarty for its templates, Font Awesome for the icons and jQuery.

 ## Requirements